Back to Basics: Multifamily Real Estate Fundamentals (2024)

 Multifamily Long-term Fundamentals Remain Strong

 With rent growth slowing, construction financing costs increasing and general economic uncertainty persisting, the new development pipeline for multifamily has largely also hit pause.
 In fact, we anticipate seeing a significant slowdown in new starts hitting the market in 2-3 years (and maybe 3-4 years) from today.
+However, it’s clear that active development projects have paid dividends; in 2024, the multifamily market saw a 120% YoY increase in absorption.

 While the multifamily sector will face numerous challenges, such as economic uncertainty, cost inflation on services, taxes, insurance and interest charges, and challenging labor supply, experienced operators are equipped to mitigate these and other risks.
 We continue to remain optimistic about multifamily’s outlook as a high-conviction property type.